-American pianist Timothy Ledger is known for his engaging musical presence, his thoughtful interpretations, and his bright, colorful sound.
+Pianist Timothy Ledger is known for his engaging musical presence, thoughtful interpretations, and bright, colorful sound.

 Tim has gratefully enjoyed performing across North America and in Europe.
 He was hailed as a “demon at the keyboard” for his performances of Rachmaninoff’s Rhapsody on a Theme of Paganini with Alexis Hauser and the McGill Symphony Orchestra, and his performances of the Shostakovich Piano Quintet and Beethoven’s Piano Concerto No. 1 were featured on CBC Classical.
 Tim is also an advocate for both new and historically underrepresented music.
 Recently, he premiered Timepiece—a commission with composer Phillip Sink—in a recital for Chamber Music Milwaukee.

 A prolific chamber musician with a keen sense of ensemble, Tim has appeared with Opéra de Montréal (OperaTalks lectures), the Orchestre classique de Montréal (All That Jazz series with Trio Élan), and the Orchestre symphonique de Montréal (OSM Chamber Music series), among many others.
 Tim is currently one-half of the LETS Duo with longtime piano duet partner Sadie Eaton.